gvwilson/sensibleadventures/nardica/nardica.md

 Real as being smart with machines and tech like her olders had been before the frozen southern ocean took them away.*

-Iffy woke to Aunt Naggie banging around in the galley.
-She lay in her narrow cot for one final precious moment of warmth before pushing aside the salvaged sleeping bag she used as a cover and pulling on a second layer of clothes.
-That banging was her foster mother's way of letting Iffy know that Uncle Jack was awake.
-If she knew what was good for her, she'd be up on deck doing something useful before he stumbled out into the light looking for something or someone to yell at.
+Iffy woke to the sound of Aunt Naggie bustling about in the galley.
+She lay on her narrow foam slab for one final precious moment of warmth before slithering out from under the salvaged sleeping bag she used as a cover and pulling on a second layer of clothes.
+That banging was her foster mother's way of telling Iffy that Uncle Jack was awake.
+If she knew what was good for her, she'd be up on deck doing something useful before he stumbled out into the light looking for someone to yell at.

 She tucked her nature book into the slit she had cut in the cot's foam mattress to keep it safe, dragged her fingers through her unwashed hair, and undogged the